USEPA/CMAQ/DOCS/Release_Notes/inline_phot_diagnostic_and_OMI.md

 Changes were made to the inline photolysis module to update the OMI total ozone column data and to create more comprehensive photolysis diagnostic files.

-1. Update the OMI total ozone column data file and its interpolation method.
-   * Extend the data through 10 January 2018
-     * the new file is CCTM/src/phot/inline/OMI_1979_to_2017.dat
+1. **OMI total ozone column data:**  The OMI total ozone column data have been extended through 10 January 2018.
+In addition, the interpolation method now allows ozone to vary over the time of day.
+The data only depends on Julian day.
+The OMI data file is now CCTM/src/phot/inline/OMI_1979_to_2017.dat,
    * Change the interpolation method.
      * allows the interpolation to vary over time of day
        * currently only depends on Julian day